Categories

 Various digital reliability mechanisms can report machine health scores with an error margin of 10-20%.
 Solutions that deploy predictive maintenance technologies such as edge diagnostics and digital twins are more accurate than others.
 Regular reporting of machine health scores can empower maintenance teams with invaluable intelligence and allow them to organize informed maintenance events.

 In conclusion, the machine health score becomes a much more useful indicator of plant reliability than total production downtime.
 For both discrete and continuous production environments, maintenance teams can realistically track the availability and reliability of all available assets.
 Whether machines are grouped together or distributed over vast geographies, a unified dashboard can inform maintenance decision-makers about machine conditions.
-With a holistic understanding of what machine health is and how it is scored, maintenance professionals can select digital reliability solutions that can help in the accurate calculation and reporting of machine health.
+With a holistic understanding of what machine health is and how it is scored, maintenance professionals can select digital reliability solutions that can help in the accurate calculation and reporting of industrial machine health.

 Infinite Uptime’s digital reliability solutions perform advanced monitoring and analysis to report the most accurate machine health score for digitized plants.
 Plant leaders in industries such as Cement, Steel, Mining, Automotive, Tyre, Chemicals, Paper, FMCG, Pharmaceuticals, Glass, Oil & Gas, etc. have witnessed a sustainable increase in asset availability and performance with our digital reliability platform.
-Our patented vibration analysis technology and syndicated reliability reports allow maintenance leaders to minimize production downtime and improve machine health in the long term.
+Our patented vibration analysis technology and syndicated reliability reports allow maintenance leaders to minimize production downtime and improve industrial machine health in the long term.

 Get in touch with our experts or book a demo now to understand how our solutions fit your plant.